 I love hot chocolate.
 It’s what I drink in the winter evenings when it’s too late to drink coffee or when I want something sweet but ran out of cookies and don’t feel like baking.
 I used white chocolate so the drink would actually look like cheesecake in a cup.
 I’m sure it would taste just as good with semisweet or even dark chocolate (dark chocolate is my favorite), but I do like my white chocolate version.

 There is one very important step to making this cheesecake hot chocolate successful – the cream cheese needs to be at room temperature, or even slightly softer (without risking food safety, of course).
 I’d even recommend microwaving it slightly (without the foil wrapper!) if you’re in a hurry.
 You see, when your cream cheese is cold, even slightly chilled, it becomes lumpy.
 You can sorta get away with that if you’re baking a cheesecake, but you do not want lumpy hot chocolate.
 Trust me.
 If you ignore my warning and do end up with lumps, you can use a blender to help save it.
-I also find that Philadelphia cream cheese melts a little more smoother than a few other brands.
 Just a small warning – the drink does thicken as it cools down.
 Just heat it back up in the microwave or add some more milk.

 I hope you have a wonderful Merry Christmas as I won’t be back until next week (I will still be online, so feel free to leave comments, email me, or reach out on social media).
 If you do make one of my recipes, please share your photo(s) on my Facebook page or upload and tag me on Twitter or Instagram using #chocolatemoosey.